Submit Article

 What Were the Facts of This Case?

-The plaintiff, Nomura Regionalisation Venture Fund Ltd, is a venture company incorporated in Singapore.
-The defendant, Ethical Investments Ltd, agreed to subscribe for 50 units of shares in the plaintiff at US$100,000 per unit.
-The shares were allotted to the defendant, who paid US$2.5 million as the first instalment.
+The plaintiff, Nomura Regionalisation Venture Fund Ltd, is a venture capital company incorporated in Singapore.
+The defendant, Ethical Investments Ltd, entered into an agreement to subscribe for 50 units of shares in the plaintiff company.
+The transaction was structured such that each unit was priced at US$100,000, bringing the total subscription value to US$5 million.
+The shares were duly allotted to the defendant, who initially complied with the agreement by paying the first instalment of US$2.5 million.

 How Did the Court Analyse the Issues?